COVID-19 vaccines for adults

 • Several small bruises, reddish or purple patches, or blood blisters beneath the skin

 The safety of the vaccines is monitored by international authorities.
-In Germany, the Paul Ehrlich Institute publishes safety reports on vaccines.
+In Germany, the Paul Ehrlich Institute is responsible for this.

 Please note that some of the following information describes the situation in Germany specifically.
 You may find that things are different elsewhere.